attakei/errcron/docs/installation.rst

    $ pip install errcron

-If you want to use latest master rivision, install from github.
+If you want to use latest master revision, install from github.

 .. code-block:: bash